 - felt happier than they did before.

-I have online appointments throughout the weekdays, Monday to Friday and on Saturday mornings.
-I work with adults, couples and 12-18yr olds.
+I have face to face and online appointments Monday, Tuesday, Thursday & Friday and I work with adults, couples and 12-18yr olds.

 Training, qualifications & experience

 - Advanced Postgraduate Diploma in Integrative Counselling & Therapy

 - Masters Degree in Counselling & Psychotherapy Practice

 - Certificate in Working with Couples

 - Specialist Training in Substance Misuse and Gambling Addiction